Box Car Racer (album): Background

+This stylistic shift coincided with the band’s heightened commercial visibility in the early 2000s, as Blink-182 became a multi-platinum arena act.
+The pressures of fame shaped each member differently: DeLonge sought greater privacy, married in 2001, and he felt a growing urge to explore material that would not leave him constrained by what Blink-182 had become.
+He also expressed frustration with major label expectations and with not being taken seriously within the broader punk community.
+Physical strain added to this transitional period: DeLonge suffered a herniated disc that required surgery in 2001, and the resulting painkiller regimen caused what he later described as "neurosis-inducing side effects."
+Ultimately, Blink-182's European tour in late 2001 was postponed in the aftermath of the September 11 attacks, and rescheduled dates in early 2002 were canceled due to DeLonge's ongoing back problems.
+During the resulting hiatus, DeLonge told friends he intended to step away from music entirely.
+But while jamming with Barker on tour, he began developing heavier-sounding guitar riffs; the first riff he created became part of the song "All Systems Go".

-For DeLonge, he had developed an "itch to do something where he didn't feel locked in to what Blink was."
-According to DeLonge, Box Car Racer was not "meant to be a real band," but rather "something to do in some spare time that was really only expected to be on the low list of the totem pole of priorities in my life, and just to have an experimental creative outlet."
-The project was at first solely acoustic guitar-based; he considered it in its earliest stages to be a "Violent Femmes-esque acoustic record".
+Throughout this period, DeLonge reconnected with guitarist David Kennedy, a fellow San Diego musician who had played in straight-edge bands like Over My Dead Body.
+Having known each other for several years, they began spending more time together in 2001.
+Their conversations drifted to the heavier guitar style he had been writing, and the idea of fleshing them out into a new project took shape.
+It was at first solely acoustic guitar-based; he considered it in its earliest stages to be a "Violent Femmes-esque acoustic record".
 The unnamed project went through other names, such as The Kill, and the album was initially titled Et tu, Brute?.
 He eventually settled on the name Box Car Racer, which was actually the name of a band Barker was in just after high school that DeLonge liked.
 He began writing songs about the end of the world, and connected it thematically with the biblical Book of Revelation and World War II.
 When reading about the war, DeLonge was "freaked out" to learn that Fat Man, the atomic bomb that was detonated over Nagasaki, was dropped from the B-29 bomber Bockscar (commonly misspelled Boxcar).